This easy recipe for wonderfully flavorful broiled tomatoes with Parmesan cheese is ready in about 25 minutes.

 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Fresh tomatoes: Try to find plump, bright-red tomatoes.
-Not those pink mealy ones. 🍅
+- Fresh tomatoes: Try to find plump, bright red tomatoes.
+Not those pink mealy ones.

-To season: I like to use kosher salt, black pepper, garlic powder, and dried thyme.
+- To season: Kosher salt, black pepper, garlic powder, and dried thyme.

 Variations